-The Service Director - Finance and Property has also:
+The Director of Finance and Performance has also:

-- kept proper accounting records which were up to date; and - taken reasonable steps to prevent and detect fraud and other irregularities.
+- · kept proper accounting records which were up to date; and - taken reasonable steps to prevent and detect fraud and other irregularities.

 The Somerset County Council pension fund is a defined benefit pension plan for the employees of the County Council and other employers in Somerset.